fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 of the _n_ key share holders need to come together to restore the secret key.

-A key sharing scheme creates its own operational issues though.
-When more than _n-m_ key shares become unavailable, a restore cannot be performed because not enough key shares are available.
+A key sharing scheme does not mitigate all risk.
+When more than _n-m_ key shares become unavailable a restore cannot be performed, because not enough key shares are available.
 This is particularly challenging in small to medium sized teams.

 On the other hand, a DNSSEC signed zones can be considered public data